Twenty-Four Elders: Depiction in artwork

 The Four and Twenty Elders Casting their Crowns before the Divine Throne, c.
 1803–5.
 William Blake, Tate.
 354 x 293 mm.

+Christian interpretation

+The identity of the 24 elders has been subject of debate for centuries, some view them as angelic beings akin to humans but not representing human spirits.
+Others claim they are the twelve sons of Israel and the twelve apostles or some of the former together with certain prophets and biblical figures that were especially close to God such as Moses, Elijah, Enoch and Abraham.

 Non-Christian allegorical interpretation

 Champat Rai Jain, a 20th-century Jain writer claimed that the "Four and Twenty Elders" mentioned in the Christian Bible are "Twenty-four Jain Tirthankaras".
 In his book, Jainism Christianity and Science, he wrote:

 Briefly, the beasts represent the different kinds of souls that are embodied in the four elements (of matter), namely, the earth-bodied (represented by the lion, since he walks on earth), the air-bodied (represented by the eagle who flies in the air), the water-bodied (represented by the calf, which here is the young of the sea-mammals), and the fire-bodied (represented by the sun which is painted as the face of a man).
 Wings are a symbol for time, since it flies; and the number six is descriptive of the six aras (spokes) or a half-cycle in which four and twenty Tirthamkaras appear and preach the Truth.
 Plainly put, the significance of the secret teaching is only this that Life is Divine, and its divinity is manifested most perfectly and fully in the case of four and twenty Tirthamkaras, who appear in a half-cycle of time, consisting of six aras, and preach the Noble Truth to and for the benefit of the souls embodied in material bodies.

 However, this is a view which comes out of Jainism.
 It doesn't come from the Bible or Christian tradition.